GunarsK-portfolio/admin-web/README.md

 ## Features

 - User authentication (login/logout)
-- Full CRUD for projects, skills, experience
+- Full CRUD for skills, work experience, and certifications
+- Profile management with avatar and resume uploads
-- Image upload management
+- Image upload management with cropping
 - Protected routes with authentication
 - Responsive design with Naive UI
-- Modern Vue 3 UI components
+- Modern Vue 3 UI components with reusable composables
 - State management with Pinia
 - Vue Router for navigation